Siderite/lichessTools/README.md

  - highlights the transpositions to the current move in the analysis/study board
  - play multiple variations in Interactive lesson mode in the same chapter! (using the prc: notations if present)
  - automatically open/hide/convert to menu the Friends box at page load
- - sound alert when one of your friends starts playing a game
+ - sound alert when one of your friends starts playing a game (for various time controls)
  - changing the shortcut for playing the next best computer move from Space to Ctrl-Space
  - a minimum chess engine level (if it is idle in a lower state, it runs until it gets to that level)
- - sticky Interactive lesson Preview mode (remains the same between chapters)
+ - sticky Interactive lesson Preview mode (remains in Preview when switching between chapters)
  - use keyboard shortcuts (i, m, b, Alt-i, Alt-m, Alt-b) for inaccuracies, mistakes and blunders in analysis
  - show player country flags next to their names (if they have their country specified in the profile)
- - say suggestions aloud in practice mode
  - import multiple PGNs in analysis mode and merge them into one
  - show the order of arrows and circles in analysis/study
- - save TV game URL in the browser history (back button) and also add a menu item to go to last watched game
+ - add an item in the Watch menu to go to last watched game (and from there to the previously watched game and so on)
  - show opening name in TV game and mini games
  - opening explorer button to quickly switch between you and the selected user
  - ability to remove usernames from opening explorer selection
- - show history section (last two games) for user TV as well
+ - show history section (last two games) for user TV
  - copy branches from analysis/study to clipboard
  - TV games have a link to the game in the title and can be bookmarked during the game
  - languages supported: English, Romanian
- - extension options are now in the Preferences menu in LiChess
+ - extension options in the Preferences menu in LiChess
  - next moves from transpositions are now available in the analysis move list
  - study move list context menu item to automatically go to the last move of every variation and add a comment with the computer evaluation
  - option to save preferences in incognito mode, too (you have to set it from Preferences first!)
- - option to display names from the Event tag when the chapter name is a default one
+ - buttona to change chapter names from the Event or Black/White PGN tags in the chapter edit form
- - color/CSS classes for study comments
+ - custom styles for study comments
  - study chapter navigation controls (including random chapter)
  - auto save and button to reload PGNs in Analysis mode (recover from accidental reloads)